 Types of Radiant Floors

-- They are more efficient than other types of heating because no energy is lost through the ducts.
+- Energy efficiency.
+Radiant floor heat is more efficient than forced air because no energy is lost through the ductwork.

-- Uses less electricity.
-This is especially true for hydronic radiant floors.
-Also, radiant heating is a more effective way to heat a person, so you will be able to set the thermostat lower and still feel warmer.
-In fact, the American Society of Heating, Refrigeration and Air Conditioning Engineers (ASHRAE) reports that a home with a radiant floor heat system can have the thermostat set 6 to 8 degrees cooler than a typical convection or forced-air heated home without loss of comfort.
-This gives radiant floor heat a big cost savings advantage, as less energy usage is needed to achieve the same comfort level.
+- Reduced electricity consumption.
+This is especially true of hydronic radiant floors.
+Also, radiant heating is a more effective way to heat a person, so you’ll be able to lower the thermostat and still feel warmer.
+ASHRAE (American Society of Heating, Refrigerating and Air-Conditioning Engineers) reports that a home with a radiant floor heat system can have the thermostat set 6 to 8 degrees cooler than a typical convection- or forced-air-heated home without loss of comfort.

 - Decreased need for humidifier.
-With radiant floor heating, you will hardly ever need to use a humidifier, which means an additional savings in your electricity bill.
 Because radiant heat does not change the air moisture content in the home (as forced air systems do), humidifiers are no longer necessary to maintain a comfortable living space.
 This means an additional savings in your electricity bill.